Christian Vande Velde: 2012–2013

 During Vande Velde's first race of the season, the 2013 Volta a Catalunya, Vande Velde crashed out with a metacarpal fracture.
 Vande Velde started the 2013 Giro d'Italia hoping to assist teammate Ryder Hesjedal in a repeat victory, however, Hesjedal withdrew following stage twelve.
 After Hesjedal's departure, Vande Velde struggled through the race, and finished hundred-tenth overall.
 Following his disappointing Giro, Vande Velde rode the 2013 Tour de France, but withdrew on stage seven due to sustained injuries from stage five.
 After the Tour de France, Vande Velde attempted to defend his USA Pro Cycling Challenge title, however, he rode a quiet race, and finished twenty-second overall.
 Vande Velde's strongest performance during the race was on stage five, when he placed ninth in the uphill individual time trial.

 Vande Velde retired from professional cycling at the conclusion of the 2013 UCI World Team Time Trial Championships.

 Doping confession

 In a September 2012, online forum post, Garmin-Sharp team manager and owner Jonathan Vaughters stated that Vande Velde had used blood doping products to increase red blood cell production.
 On October 10, 2012, it was announced by USADA that he would be suspended for six months for admissions of doping during his time with the US Postal Cycling Team.
 Later that day a statement was released confirming his acceptance of a six-month ban from September 1, 2012, ending on March 1, 2013, along with a stripping of all race results between June 4, 2004, and April 30, 2006.
 Vande Velde released his own statement a day later that expressed regret at his decision to "cross the line".
-"I'm very sorry for the mistakes I made in my past and I know that forgiveness is a lot to ask for.
-I know that I have to earn it and I will try, every day, to deserve it – as I have, every day, since making the choice to compete clean.
-I will never give up on this sport, and I will never stop fighting for its future." he said.

 Personal life

-Vande Velde currently resides in Greenville, South Carolina with his wife Leah, and their daughters Uma (b.
-2008), and Madeline (b.
-2009).
+Vande Velde currently resides in Greenville, South Carolina with his wife Leah, and their two daughters.
 He is an alumnus of Lemont High School.